bnfour/md-mods/readme.md

 - The scoreboard mods show information the game already receives directly from its backend API, it's just not shown anywhere by default.
 You can already get this info, for instance, from [musedash.moe](https://musedash.moe/) scoreboards.
 In fact, this repo was born from my frustration of having to mirror my track selection in-game to the website on another display.
 - Album scroll only affects the song selection menu.
-- Song info is simply displaying exisitng data from the game.
+- Song info is simply displaying existing data from the game.
 - All UI tweaks are purely cosmetic.

 Unless you count _any_ changes to the game for _any_ purpose as cheating, this is not cheating.